 Gucci wiosna/lato 16.

 Glen Luchford has shot breathtaking photos of 90s Kate Moss and out-of-this-world campaigns for Gucci.
-But his most prized model isn't someone most people would even recognise.
+But his most prized model isn't someone most people would even recognize.
 It's his now-43-year-old assistant, Jack Webb.
 Picture any of the iconic photos Glen has taken over the past two decades, and there's a version starring Jack, who steps in to test the lighting before the world's most famous models replace him in the final frames.

 Glen loves the photos of Jack so much that he started saving them after the two first started working together two decades ago.
 There's Jack walking a peacock on a neon-lit strip of sidewalk for Gucci's spring/summer 16 campaign, and a slightly younger Jack squatting on Malgosia Bela's vintage car.
 In one photo, a 20-something Jack subs in for Kate Moss, ahead of the model's iconic 90s street boxing spread for Harper's Bazaar.
 It's not hard to see why Glen loves shooting him — his assistant's bone structure, even now, is no less striking than the British supermodel's.

-A new book called The Agony and the Ecstasy, designed by Christopher Simmonds, celebrates Glen and Jack's unique relationship though 164 photographs: 82 of models, and 82 of Jack.
+A new book called The Agony and the Ecstasy, designed by creative whiz kid Christopher Simmonds, celebrates Glen and Jack's unique relationship though 164 photographs: 82 of models, and 82 of Jack.
 It also features a transcription of a three-way phone chat between Glen, Jack, and the writer Lou Stoppard, which i-D is excited to share in full below along with exclusive photographs from Glen's collection.
 As the photographer sums up, "It's a book about love."

 GLEN: I can sum up by saying that, 'Jack stood in the pictures with as much passion as he approaches everything, full tilt.'
 Jack, you want to add anything?